 Factoring companies can buy your invoices only if they are free of liens.
 Liens can come from bonding companies, finance companies (e.g., equipment financing), taxing authorities, etc. The factoring company will need a subordination if a lien encumbers your invoices.

-Some general contracts have a “pay when paid” clause in their contracts.
-This means that the GC will pay you only after they get paid by their customer.
+Some general contracts have a “pay-when-paid” clause in their contracts.
+This clause means that the GC pays you only after they get paid by their customer.
 Unfortunately, factoring companies are unable to finance these invoices.
-This is because the end customer could withhold payment from a GC for issues unrelated to your company.
+The reason is that the end customer could withhold payment from a GC for issues unrelated to your company.
 Consequently, your payment is delayed even if your company delivers everything according to expectations.

 The only way around this issue is to ask the general contractor to sign a waiver of that clause.
 In our experience, few GCs are willing to sign such waivers.

 Factoring companies verify invoices before they fund them.
 This process is standard in the industry and ensures that: